 4. If approved by the Board, the request is presented to the full Council for approval.

-5. The Beautification Chairman collects all invoices from suppliers and directs the Treasurer to pay only after plants have been received.
+5. The Beautification Chairman collects all invoices from suppliers to be accompanied with a Grant Identification Code, and directs the Treasurer to pay only after plants have been received.

-6. Grants are approved for a period of up to three years.
+6. Grants are approved for a period of up to two years.
 At the end of the grant period, monies will revert to the Council funds.